mangapress/mangapress/readme.txt

 == Upgrade Notice ==
 = 3.0 =
 This update removes the child-themes from the Manga+Press plugin.
-If you are using these themes, please please please copy these themes to wp-content\themes before upgrading.
+If you are using these themes, **please please please** copy these themes to wp-content\themes before upgrading.
+If they should be deleted, you can download them from my Github page [follow link]

 == Changelog ==
 = 3.0 =
    * 3.0
       * Removed child themes from core
+      * Added validation message for when user saves a comic without adding an image
+      * Comic bookmarking feature for modern browser users.

 = 2.9 =
    * 2.9.2